Rapidly enhanced spin polarization injection in an optically pumped spin ratchet: Discussion

-\T{\I{Conclusions}} -- In conclusion, we have demonstrated the ability to rapidly inject spin polarization into a lattice of nuclear spins via optically polarized electrons under simultaneously applied high-power optical and MW irradiation.
-In the process, we elucidated speed-limits that bottleneck bulk polarization transfer in various regimes, and showed that high power excitation can yield gains in spin-injection rate that exceed two orders of magnitude.
-Our work informs on interesting new opportunities afforded by non-thermally polarized electrons for DNP and quantum sensing.
+\I{Conclusions} -- In conclusion, we have demonstrated the ability to rapidly inject spin polarization into a lattice of nuclear spins, via optically polarized electrons under simultaneous high-power optical and MW irradiation.
+In the process, we uncovered rate-limits that bottleneck bulk polarization transfer in various regimes, and showed that high power excitation can yield gains in spin-injection rate that exceed two orders of magnitude.
+Our work informs on interesting opportunities afforded by non-thermally polarized electrons for DNP and quantum sensing.